 A set of 12 independent but related stories that follow the activities of a badger and a fox who have decided to share a den.
 Each story explores their friendship through the adventures they have with their animal friends.
 To all these adventures Badger and Fox and friends bring positive energy and simple kindness.
-The set is especially appropriate for children 5-7, but early-middle readers will also find it enjoyable.
+Ages 4 to 7 as a book to read to children.
+Ages 6 to 8 as a chapter book.

 Chapter Summaries and Excerpts

 The Big Puzzle